vpx/starterpp/README.md

 # Modern C++ Template

-A cross-platform C++ template using modules, CMake, continuous integration, unit tests, clang-format, clang-tidy, and a custom style guide.
+A modern, cross-platform C++ template that uses modules, continuous integration, CMake, unit tests, clang-format, clang-tidy, and includes a custom style guide.

 Note: Manual updates to the contact information in the `SECURITY.md` and `CODE_OF_CONDUCT.md` files are required.